miku86/javascript-beginners/script.md

 ## Version 1

-- Wie von Hand Todo-Liste schreiben? => Array
+- Real Life: Einkaufszettel schreiben
-- neue Version: WARUM?
+- neue Version: WARUM? => Array
 - Requirements schreiben (Warum?, genaue Syntax): // it should...
   // it should have a place to store todos
   // it should have a way to Read todos